 You probably want to configure this to be run every 5-15 minutes by cron or similar.

 This version now supports multiple accounts.
 If you only have one, then only have one entry.
 Otherwise, define a username and password per server.

-This uses Mail::IMAPClient to connect to you IMAP server, and pass the mails through sa-learn, the Bayesian filter learner for SpamAssassin.
-It allows you to train the filter using mail located on a remote IMAP server.
+This uses Mail::IMAPClient to connect to you IMAP or IMAPS server, and pass the mails through sa-learn, the Bayesian filter learner for SpamAssassin.
+It allows you to train the filter using mail located on a remote IMAP(S) server.
 Now supports deleting spams after learning.
 Artistic License.

 - Powerful IMAP interface to sa-learn

 Much like imap-sa-learn.pl, only with many more options.
 These new options give greater chances to delete all your email, but also allow for saving learnt messages to other places etc. Artistic License.

 This shows you how to get the perl Mail::IMAPClient to log into an SSL server (not quite as easy as it should be).
 Could also be used as a starting point for a TLS version.
 GPL/Artistic dual license.